samuelstranges/chronos/README.md

 A terminal calendar application with vim-style keybindings.

 Still highly experimental!
 Use at your own risk...
+I highly recommend using the file config option rather than caldav until I get some more testing done!

 ## Features